SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

-- Invited by Irene Solaiman(Hugginhface) & Anka Reuel(Stanford) for a collaboration on "Evals and Benchmarking"
+- Invited by Irene Solaiman(Hugginhface) & Anka Reuel(Stanford) for a collaboration on "Evals and Benchmarking" Task
 - started working with Dr. Divya Chaudhary(Northeastern University) on a project regarding "LLM Reasoning"
 - AI Policy & Governance fellow at UC Berkeley (**BASIS fellowship**) -- Leading a project focused on "LLM sycophancy"
 - Researcher at AI Safety Camp - 10th Edition   (Working with Shivam Raval, Harvard university)